-Joule Africa is engaged in the development and operation of sustainable energy projects across Africa with offices in London, Freetown, Yaounde and Port Louis, actively supported by its main institutional investor, Blue International Holdings Limited.
+Joule Africa is a developer-owner-operator of sustainable power projects across Africa with offices in London, Freetown, Yaounde and Port Louis, actively supported by its main institutional investor, Blue International Holdings Limited.

 Joule Africa is currently developing renewable energy assets in Sierra Leone and Cameroon, whilst simultaneously seeking to assist with the development of further projects throughout sub-Saharan Africa.

 Joule Africa puts sustainable development and transparency at the heart of its business practice.
 The company works closely with all of its stakeholders to create infrastructure assets that will generate long-term value.
 The organisation is dedicated to working closely with host Governments to help deliver projects that complement existing plans for social and economic development.

 Through the development and operation of sustainable energy assets, Joule Africa is committed to significantly increasing access to energy for the nations in which it is needed most, a fundamental factor in any country’s ability to develop.

 Energy is an essential requirement for the continued growth of any economy.
 However, in sub-Saharan Africa, 70% of the population has no access to electricity.
 Joule Africa is dedicated to combatting this barrier to economic advancement by developing key energy assets in under-served African regions.

 Joule Africa recognises that long-term success will only be possible if all stakeholders benefit; as such, sustainable development and transparency for the benefit of all of our stakeholders are at the heart of our business practice.
 We believe that positive social development, environmental stewardship and close consultation with local communities should sit at the forefront of any development.